mesh.Mesh.generate_quad_mesh#

 Important

 An additional node is inserted at the midpoint of every boundary element.
 Consequently, the boundary of the resulting quad mesh will contain twice as many edges as the input line2 mesh.
+For curved boundaries, inserting midpoint nodes on boundary elements may lead to a geometric approximation error.
+This can be avoided by setting project=True.

 Parameters#